ihsrobotics/ihsboost/README.md

 set(CMAKE_C_FLAGS "${CMAKE_C_FLAGS} -O3 --target=${CMAKE_SYSTEM_PROCESSOR}-linux-gnu --sysroot=${CMAKE_SYSROOT} -mcpu=cortex-a53")
 set(CMAKE_CXX_FLAGS "${CMAKE_C_FLAGS}")

+# when building a debian package, make sure to set this variable
+# to the output of `dpkg --print-architecture` on the target machine
+set(CPACK_DEBIAN_PACKAGE_ARCHITECTURE arm64)

 # where you want to install the files locally before copying
 # them to their final destination
 set(CMAKE_STAGING_PREFIX /path/to/temporary/out)